ilianbraka/Takima_TP/README.md

     state: present
 ```

+Explanation:

-Explanation: This volume (db-volume) stores the database data, allowing it to persist across container restarts or redeployments.
+This volume (db-volume) stores the database data, allowing it to persist across container restarts or redeployments.

 4. Role launch_database

 Purpose:

 This role deploys a PostgreSQL container for the application’s database.

 Key Tasks:

-    Launch the PostgreSQL container:
+- Launch the PostgreSQL container:

 #### 4. `launch_database`
-Runs the PostgreSQL database container.
 ```yaml
 - name: Run PostgreSQL container community.docker.docker_container: